python/cpython/Doc/reference/datamodel.rst

 -----------------------

-When using :term:`type annotations<annotation>`, it is often useful to *parameterize* a generic type using Python's square-brackets notation.
+When using :term:`type annotations<annotation>`, it is often useful to *parameterize* a :term:`generic type` using Python's square-brackets notation.
 For example, the annotation ``list[int]`` might be used to signify a :class:`list` in which all the elements are of type :class:`int`.